ruckc/java-rpms/README.md

 2. Place files in ./original
 3. Ensure ~/rpmbuild is properly setup
 4. run ./build.sh
-5. copy/move ~/rpmbuild/RPMS/*/*.rpm to your yum repository
+5. publish ~/rpmbuild/RPMS/*/*.rpm in your yum repository